 doesn't mind too much if the place is a bit noisy and crowded after 10 pm

 If you recognize yourself in all these points, then the Kot Erasmus adventure is made for you!
-To apply for the Kot, just send a mail to UCL housing service (and to us too in order to let us know ☺).
-See you next year !
+To apply for the Kot, it's easy: just fill this small form and send it back to email@example.com to tell us a bit about yourself.
+See you soon ☺

 Note from a former Kot Erasmus international student